Extending Adversarial Attacks to Produce Adversarial Class Probability Distributions: Abstract

 \section{Abstract}

 Despite the remarkable performance and generalization levels of deep learning models in a wide range of artificial intelligence tasks, it has been demonstrated that these models can be easily fooled by the addition of imperceptible yet malicious perturbations to natural inputs.
 These altered inputs are known in the literature as adversarial examples.
 In this paper, we propose a novel probabilistic framework to generalize and extend adversarial attacks in order to produce a desired probability distribution for the classes when we apply the attack method to a large number of inputs.
-This novel attack strategy provides the attacker with greater control over the target model, and increases the complexity of detecting that the model is being systematically attacked.
+This novel attack paradigm provides the adversary with greater control over the target model, thereby exposing, in a wide range of scenarios, threats against deep learning models that cannot be conducted by the conventional paradigms.
 We introduce four different strategies to efficiently generate such attacks, and illustrate our approach by extending multiple adversarial attack algorithms.
-We also experimentally validate our approach for the spoken command classification task, an exemplary machine learning problem in the audio domain.
-Our results demonstrate that we can closely approximate any probability distribution for the classes while maintaining a high fooling rate and by injecting imperceptible perturbations to the inputs.
+We also experimentally validate our approach for the spoken command classification task and the Tweet emotion classification task, two exemplary machine learning problems in the audio and text domain, respectively.
+Our results demonstrate that we can closely approximate any probability distribution for the classes while maintaining a high fooling rate and even prevent the attacks from being detected by label-shift detection methods.